Analysing international events through the lens of statistical physics: the case of Ukraine: Results: temporal relationships

 We start by analysing the temporal relationships in the data, in order to understand if events have appeared randomly in the considered time window, or if instead they present some kind of internal structure.
 To this end, the two metrics described in Sec. \ref{sec:complexity} have been calculated over the time series representing the total number of events per day.
 The results, reported in the top row of Tab. \ref{tab:entropy}, indicate that this time series is highly irregular, but yet with some non-random structure (note the Z-Score close to $\pm 2$).
 The same table also reports the values for the regions of Crimea, Donetsk and Luhansk, i.e. the three regions that have mostly been contested between Ukraine and the Russian Federation; these results will be used in the next section.

 Fig. \ref{fig:HC} reports the evolution of $H$ (middle panel) and $C$ (bottom panel) for rolling windows of $150$ days, along with the evolution of the corresponding number of events for reference (top panel).
 Additionally, the grey bands indicate the $10$-$90$ percentiles of the same metrics calculated over randomly shuffled versions of the same time series; and the dotted grey lines the $99$ percentile.
 It can be observed that the time series are mostly compatible with a random noise, except for windows starting around February 2021.
+For reference, the same results are reported for rolling windows of $75$ (green lines) and $300$ (brown lines) days, showing in the former case a similar behaviour.